Seattle: 19th century

 A shipbuilding boom in the early part of the 20th century became massive during World War I, making Seattle somewhat of a company town.
-The subsequent retrenchment led to the Seattle General Strike of 1919, the first general strike in the country.
+The subsequent retrenchment led to the Seattle General Strike of 1919, an early general strike in the country.
 A 1912 city development plan by Virgil Bogue went largely unused.
 Seattle was mildly prosperous in the 1920s but was particularly hard hit in the Great Depression, experiencing some of the country's harshest labor strife in that era.
 Violence during the Maritime Strike of 1934 cost Seattle much of its maritime traffic, which was rerouted to the Port of Los Angeles.

-The Great Depression in Seattle affected many minority groups, one being the Asian Pacific Americans; they were subject to racism, loss of property, and failed claims of unemployment due to citizenship status.

-Seattle was one of the major cities that benefited from programs such as the WPA, CCC, UCL, and PWA.
+Seattle was one of the major cities that benefited from programs such as the Works Progress Administration, CCC, Public Works Administration, and others.
 The workers, mostly men, built roads, parks, dams, schools, railroads, bridges, docks, and even historical and archival record sites and buildings.
-However, Seattle faced massive unemployment, loss of lumber and construction industries as Los Angeles prevailed as the bigger West Coast city.
-Seattle had building contracts that rivaled New York City and Chicago, but lost to LA as well.
+Seattle faced significant unemployment, loss of lumber and construction industries as Los Angeles prevailed as the bigger West Coast city.
+Seattle had building contracts that rivaled New York City and Chicago, but also lost to Los Angeles.
 Seattle's eastern farm land faded due to Oregon's and the Midwest's, forcing people into town.

-The famous Hooverville arose during the Depression, leading to Seattle's growing homeless population.
-Stationed outside Seattle, the Hooverville housed thousands of men but very very few children and no women.
+Hooverville arose during the Depression, leading to Seattle's growing homeless population.
+Stationed outside Seattle, the Hooverville housed thousands of men but very few children and no women.
 With work projects close to the city, Hooverville grew and the WPA settled into the city.

-A movement by women arose from Seattle during the Depression.
-Fueled by Eleanor Roosevelt's book It's Up to the Women, women pushed for recognition, not just as housewives, but as the backbone to family.
+A movement of women arose from Seattle during the Great Depression, fueled in part by Eleanor Roosevelt's 1933 book It's Up to the Women; women pushed for recognition, not just as housewives, but as the backbone to family.
 Using newspapers and journals Working Woman and The Woman Today, women pushed to be seen as equal and receive some recognition.

-Seattle's University of Washington was greatly affected during the Depression era.
-As schools across Washington lost funding and attendance, the UW actually prospered during the time period.
+The Great Depression did not impact the University of Washington negatively.
+As schools across Washington lost funding and attendance, the university actually prospered during the time period as they focused on growing their student enrollment.
 While Seattle public schools were influenced by Washington's superintendent Worth McClure, they still struggled to pay teachers and maintain attendance.
-The UW, despite academic challenges that plagued the college due to differing views on teaching and learning, focused on growth in student enrollment rather than improving the existing school.

-Seattle was also the home base of impresario Alexander Pantages who, starting in 1902, opened a number of theaters in the city exhibiting vaudeville acts and silent movies.
+Seattle was the home base of impresario Alexander Pantages who, starting in 1902, opened a number of theaters in the city exhibiting vaudeville acts and silent movies.
 He went on to become one of America's greatest theater and movie tycoons.
 Scottish-born architect B. Marcus Priteca designed several theaters for Pantages in Seattle, which were later demolished or converted to other uses.
 Seattle's surviving Paramount Theatre, on which he collaborated, was not a Pantages theater.